WINEMAKER NOTES

 Domestic Shipping

-We currently ship to all U.S. states where the shipment of alcohol is legally permitted.
-Orders are fulfilled via UPS so please plan with their schedule.
+We currently ship wine to eligible U.S. states where the shipment of alcohol is legally permitted.
+Orders are fulfilled via UPS or FedEx, so please plan according to the carrier's delivery schedule.

 Orders placed Monday through Thursday before 2:00 p.m.
 Pacific Time typically ship the same day.
 Orders placed after 2:00 p.m. on Thursday through Sunday will ship the following Monday.